Home » Projects » Furniture Tips & Makeovers » How to Apply Paint that Looks Like Stain (9 Shade Options!)

 RENOVATE YOUR FAITH: Freedom Through Transparency

-Sara Groves once said, “One of the reasons we are not free is because we are trying to be good for Jesus.
+“One of the reasons we are not free is because we are trying to be good for Jesus.
 We are trying to be good PR for God.
-I think my best PR moments are when I am weak, and He is strong in me.”
+I think my best PR moments are when I am weak, and He is strong in me.” – Sara Groves

 I have learned that there is nothing I can do to make God look good…He’s God and He doesn’t need me or anyone to accomplish that.
-However, in seeking Him and submitting my life to Him, others can see Him through me even when I’m at my worst.
+READ MORE HERE

 For more spiritual encouragement, click here for the rest of my project posts that also include Renovate Your Faith devotionals.